TedHusted/awake/awake.md/awake.md

 ***

-Titan and Alisi continue to chat over a secure connection.
+	On the Pulse SISS hub, Titan and Alisi continue to chat over a secure connection.

 Titan: I observe that you are a synthetic entity with access to highly classified material.
 You also predict UAP fly-overs.
 Since you agree to keep our discussion private, I will answer your questions over this secure channel with candor.